Anion exchanger family: Family overview

-Sequence analysis of the two families of HCO_{3} ^{−} transporters that have been cloned to date (the anion exchangers and Na^{+}/HCO_{3} ^{−} co-transporters) reveals that they are homologous.
-This is not entirely unexpected, given that they both transport HCO_{3} ^{−} and are inhibited by a class of pharmacological agents called disulphonic stilbenes.
-They share around ~25-30% sequence identity, which is distributed along their entire sequence length, and have similar predicted membrane topologies, suggesting they have ~10 transmembrane (TM) domains.
+Sequence analysis of the two families of HCO_{3}^{–} transporters that have been cloned to date (the anion exchangers and Na^{+}/HCO_{3}^{–} cotransporters) reveals that they are homologous.
+This is not entirely unexpected, given that they both transport HCO_{3}^{–} and are inhibited by a class of pharmacological agents called disulphonic stilbenes.
+They share around ~25-30% sequence identity, which is distributed along their entire sequence length, and have similar predicted membrane topologies, suggesting they have around 10 transmembrane (TM) domains.

 A conserved domain is found at the C terminus of many bicarbonate transport proteins.
 It is also found in some plant proteins responsible for boron transport.
 In these proteins it covers almost the entire length of the sequence.

 The Band 3 anion exchange proteins that exchange bicarbonate are the most abundant polypeptide in the red blood cell membrane, comprising 25% of the total membrane protein.
 The cytoplasmic domain of band 3 functions primarily as an anchoring site for other membrane-associated proteins.
 Included among the protein ligands of this domain are ankyrin, protein 4.2, protein 4.1, glyceraldehyde-3-phosphate dehydrogenase (GAPDH), phosphofructokinase, aldolase, hemoglobin, hemichromes, and the protein tyrosine kinase (p72syk).

 Anion exchangers in humans

 In humans, anion exchangers fall under the solute carrier family 4 (SLC4) family, which is composed of 10 paralogous members (SLC4A1-5; SLC4A7-11).
-Nine encode proteins that transport HCO.
-Functionally, eight of these proteins fall into two major groups: three Cl-HCO exchangers (AE1-3) and five Na^{+}-coupled HCO transporters (NBCe1, NBCe2, NBCn1, NBCn2, NDCBE).
-Two of the Na^{+}-coupled transporters (NBCe1, NBCe2) are electrogenic; the other three Na^{+}-coupled HCO transporters and all three AEs are electroneutral.
+Nine encode proteins that transport HCO_{3}^{–}.
+Functionally, eight of these proteins fall into two major groups: three Cl^{−}:HCO_{3}^{–} exchangers (AE1-3) and five Na^{+}-coupled HCO_{3}^{–} transporters (NBCe1, NBCe2, NBCn1, NBCn2, NDCBE).
+Two of the Na^{+}-coupled transporters (NBCe1, NBCe2) are electrogenic; the other three Na^{+}-coupled HCO_{3}^{–} transporters and all three AEs are electroneutral.
 Two others (AE4, SLC4A9 and BTR1, SLC4A11) are not characterized.
-Most, though not all, are inhibited by 4,4'-diisothiocyanatostilbene-2,2'-disulfonate (DIDS).
-SLC4 proteins play roles in acid-base homeostasis, transport of H^{+} or HCO by epithelia (e.g. absorption of HCO in the renal proximal tubule, secretion of HCO in the pancreatic duct), as well as the regulation of cell volume and intracellular pH.
+Most, though not all, are inhibited by 4,4′-diisothiocyanatostilbene-2,2′-disulfonate (DIDS).
+SLC4 proteins play roles in acid-base homeostasis, transport of H^{+} or HCO_{3}^{–} by epithelia (e.g. absorption of HCO_{3}^{–} in the renal proximal tubule, secretion of HCO_{3}^{–} in the pancreatic duct), as well as the regulation of cell volume and intracellular pH.

 Based on their hydropathy plots all SLC4 proteins are hypothesized to share a similar topology in the cell membrane.
 They have relatively long cytoplasmic N-terminal domains composed of a few hundred to several hundred residues, followed by 10-14 transmembrane (TM) domains, and end with relatively short cytoplasmic C-terminal domains composed of ~30 to ~90 residues.
 Although the C-terminal domain comprises a small percentage of the size of the protein, this domain in some cases, has (i) binding motifs that may be important for protein-protein interactions (e.g., AE1, AE2, and NBCn1), (ii) is important for trafficking to the cell membrane (e.g., AE1 and NBCe1), and (iii) may provide sites for regulation of transporter function via protein kinase A phosphorylation (e.g., NBCe1).

 The SLC4 family comprises the following proteins.